Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E9B

 Memory Aid

-Real-World Application
+Real-World Example

 You're modeling a half-wave dipole with only 5 segments (below the 10 per half-wavelength guideline).
 The model calculates feed point impedance, but it's inaccurate because 5 segments can't properly represent the current distribution, especially near the feed point.
 You increase to 10+ segments, and the impedance calculation becomes accurate.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Method of Moments, Wire segments, Feed point impedance, Modeling accuracy
+Method of Moments Wire segments Feed point impedance Modeling accuracy

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E9B topic.